Please consider supporting this podcast:

 [43:02] Sharon Collier: keep,

 [43:02] Michelle: if subscribe to this podcast and share it so more and more people, you know, I think there are a lot of more people waking up to these ideas, trying to bring awareness to to the challenges that polygamy still creates for us today, this false doctrine that we have still clung to.
-And I know that you, you haven’t watched the podcast, so I know you’re, I’m not, I’m not.
-I’m speaking for you.
+And I know that you haven’t watched the podcast, so I I’m not speaking for you.
 I’m speaking for myself.
-But, um, I do want to know, have you personally, other than that man scrolling through and saying, I reject you because you’re a widow and you haven’t canceled your ceiling?
+But I do want to know, have you personally, other than that man scrolling through and saying, I reject you because you’re a widow and you haven’t canceled your sealing?
 Have you had other experiences or

 [44:13] Michelle: It’s